willvieira/ms_STM-managed/manuscript/manuscript.md

 The prevalence of each state at time $t + 1$ was calculated considering the stand composition of the eight neighbors' cells and the temperature and precipitation condition of the cell at time $t$.
 The state of the current cell at time $t + 1$ was then drawn from the matrix of transition probabilities.
 The effect of warming temperature in the landscape dynamics is included by increasing temperature of 0.09 $^{\circ}$C for each cell at each time step for the first 20 steps (100 years; RCP4.5).
-Similar to the same approach, we further performed simulations using the RCP8.5 scenario, and the results are shown in the supplementary materials.
+Similar to the same approach, we further performed simulations using the RCP8.5 scenario, and the results are shown in the Figure S5.
 The spatially explicit version of the model was bind into an R package stored on GitHub [@STManaged2020].
 We used the released version v2.0 to run the simulations for this article.